 Which character did you like best?
 What did you like about that character?

 Can you think of a different ending to this story?

 What would you change, if anything, about (character’s name)?

 Would you want (character’s name) for a friend?
 What would make him/her/it a good friend?

 Wondering why imagination is such a critical component of a child’s healthy social, emotional, physical and intellectual development?

 Think about how imagination has impacted our lifestyles and the quality of own lives.
-Professionals from various fields asking “What if…?” have resulted in vast advances in
+Professionals from various fields asking “What if…?” have produced vast advances in

-Improved car safety and buildings that are better designed to withstand elements of nature
+improved car safety and buildings that are better designed to withstand elements of nature; and

-changes in educational programs to meet the different learning styles and needs of students, children and aduts.
+changes in educational programs to meet the different learning styles and needs of students, children and adults.

 Did you know that fostering imagination in children helps develop Executive Skills such as problem solving and critical thinking?